Sammy3000/bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-- By building this application, you learn how to use React and Redux in the context of a real application.
+- "Bookstore" is a simple website built with `REACT` and `REDUX` that displays a list of books from an API and allows you to add and remove books in the API store.

 ## 🛠 Built With <a name="built-with"></a>